 - To make new experiences and get out of this well-known comfort zone

-Moreover, in chapter 1 of our e-book, we review all the reasons that drive people to go around the world... but also all those things that prevent them from taking the step and how to overcome them.
+Moreover, in chapter 1 of our e-book, we review all the reasons that drive people to travel around the world... but also all those things that prevent them from taking the step and how to overcome them.

-Getting ready for a round the world trip
+How to prepare a round the world trip

 Now that you have made the decision to go on a round the world trip and have set yourself a departure date (promised it is the most difficult stage of the preparations;)), all you have to do is "prepare" your trip around the world:)

-To be honest we loved this period of travel planning.
+To be honest we loved this period of travel preparations.
 We spent our time reading travel blogs, sharing our desires for destinations and things to do around a bottle of wine... it was a very exciting time when we breathed, dreamed, ate travel!

 So certainly there are less fun aspects to the preparations for a round the world trip (I'm thinking in particular of vaccines;), insurance, bank fees etc....), but don't worry, we're here to help you!
 Many articles have been written on all the important steps in preparing for a long-distance trip, which are listed below:) #Enjoy